m3dwards/storytellingforall/services/storytelling-for-early-years/index.md

 ---
 layout: page
 title: Early years
-description: "Happily, I have a loof experience of telling stories to and with the youngest children"
+description: "Happily, I have a lot of experience of telling stories to and with the youngest children"
 published: true
 ---